clux/probes/content/pages/about.md

 </details>

 ### Software
 For a living, I help automate software operations of modern businesses.
-Generally, this means integrating existing cloud technologies on kubernetes (`yaml` surgery), but occasionally something new gets written.
+Generally, this means integrating existing cloud technologies on Kubernetes via `yaml` surgery, but occasionally something new gets written.
 Last [six](https://github.com/cisco/lal-build-manager/commit/5247fb2755cf936a81ed9e82ff6b7bbc0af8a03a) years have featured a lot of [rust](https://www.rust-lang.org/) due to its safety guarantees and great ecosystem, but [also like to dabble](https://github.com/clux/magic-forest).

 From my [github](https://github.com/clux?tab=repositories):